Imagine it's 9 PM on a Tuesday.

 Of course not.

-So why would you deploy an AI agent without identity controls?
+So why deploy an AI agent without identity controls?

 The shift is already happening.
-Microsoft's Identity team called it one of four priorities for AI-powered security in 2026.
-Gartner moved it into their cybersecurity trend view.
+Microsoft's Identity team called agent governance one of four priority areas for AI-powered security in 2026.
+Gartner moved it into their core cybersecurity trend view.
 The NCCoE is drafting standards.
+CyberArk published their attack surface analysis.
+These aren't fringe concerns — they're mainstream security conversations.

 The question isn't whether AI agent identity will matter.
-It's whether you'll get ahead of it or scrambling to catch up.
+It's whether you'll get ahead of it or spend 2027 scrambling to retroactively govern agents you deployed without proper controls.

 The Bottom Line